monaheida/GenAI-GPT/README.md

 This repository primarily follows Andrej's series as the main learning guide.
 Additional courses may be used for practice and reference.
 Use Andrej's series (https://karpathy.ai/zero-to-hero.html) for structured learning.

+For a schematic view of how LLMs work, follow this link: [LLM Schematic](https://bbycroft.net/llm) "